Robotics: Tracked robots

-Tank tracks provide even more traction than a six-wheeled robot.
-Tracked wheels behave as if they were made of hundreds of wheels, therefore are very common for outdoor and military robots, where the robot must drive on very rough terrain.
+Tracks provide even more traction than a six-wheeled robot.
+Tracked wheels behave as if they were made of hundreds of wheels, therefore are very common for outdoor off-road robots, where the robot must drive on very rough terrain.
 However, they are difficult to use indoors such as on carpets and smooth floors.
 Examples include NASA's Urban Robot "Urbie".

-Walking applied to robots
+Walking robots

 Walking is a difficult and dynamic problem to solve.
 Several robots have been made which can walk reliably on two legs, however, none have yet been made which are as robust as a human.
 There has been much study on human-inspired walking, such as AMBER lab which was established in 2008 by the Mechanical Engineering Department at Texas A&M University.
 Many other robots have been built that walk on more than two legs, due to these robots being significantly easier to construct.
 Walking robots can be used for uneven terrains, which would provide better mobility and energy efficiency than other locomotion methods.
 Typically, robots on two legs can walk well on flat floors and can occasionally walk up stairs.
 None can walk over rocky, uneven terrain.
 Some of the methods which have been tried are: